| Vulnerabilities | |||||

 Jiffy is a simple API.
 The only thing that might catch you off guard

-is that the return type of jiffy:encode/1
+is that the return type of jiffy:encode/1 is an iolist even though

 it returns a binary most of the time.

-A quick note on unicode.
+A quick note on Unicode.
 Jiffy only understands UTF-8 in binaries.
 End of story.

 Errors are raised as error exceptions.